stdevel/satprep/README.md

 How does it work?
 =================

-The toolkit consists of three scripts:
+The toolkit consists of four scripts:

 1. `satprep_install_custominfo.py` - installs necessary custom information (*see above*) for your hosts managed with Spacewalk, Red Hat Satellite or SUSE Manager.
 You will need to execute this script once to make sure that all information can be assigned